World Trade Organization

-Under the Fisheries Subsidies Decision, all Members committed to adopting, by 2019, comprehensive and effective disciplines that prohibit certain forms of fisheries subsidies that contribute to overcapacity and overfishing, and eliminate subsidies that contribute to illegal, unreported and unregulated (IUU) fishing.
+Under the Fisheries Subsidies Decision, all Members committed to adopting, comprehensive and effective disciplines that prohibit certain forms of fisheries subsidies that contribute to overcapacity and overfishing, and eliminate subsidies that contribute to illegal, unreported and unregulated (IUU) fishing.
 Members also re-committed to existing transparency obligations and to improving the reporting of fisheries subsidies programs.

 Australia remains supportive of ensuring the institutional credibility of the WTO is promoted and upheld.
 Australia will continue to work with other WTO Members to pursue new negotiations in the WTO, which include important outstanding Doha Round issues – such as agriculture – as well as new issues relevant to the modern global trading environment.